Legal Notice & Privacy Policy

 What exactly are cookies?

-Whenever you surf the internet, you use a browser.
-Well-known browsers include Chrome, Safari, Firefox, Internet Explorer and Microsoft Edge.
-Most websites save small text files in your browser.
-These files are called cookies.
+Whenever you browse the internet, you're using a browser.
+Popular ones include Chrome, Safari, Firefox, Internet Explorer, and Microsoft Edge.
+Most websites store tiny text files in your browser, and these files are called cookies.

 Name: _ga